-Trainee Classification: Employee Officer/Director Contractor/Vendor
+Individual Trainee Classification: Emp oloyee Officer/Director Formatted: Font: 12 pt

+Contractor/Vendor

 Name

 Title

-Organization (if other t han NAHAC) NAHAC Mana ager or Witness Name
+Organization (if other than NAHAC) NAHAC Manager or Witness Name

-Signature Signature

-Date Date

-Original to be placed in appropriate file for individual (personnel, officer/director, or contractor/vendor file) and a copy to be placed in Mandatory Training Acknowledgments Master file.
+Signature Signature D. (D. ( Date Date Original to be placed in appropriate file for indivi- with a copy to be placed in the file for a scheduled dual (personnel, officer/director, or contractor/vendor file) Mandatory Training Acknowledgments Master fil 905_AppendixV-RedFlagGuidelines- - Pag e 5 of 5